Cyperus enervis R.Br. APNI*

 Other Australian states: Qld

-A distinct globose bulge near the base of the style base which is persistent on the nut.
+There is a small but distinct globose bulge near the base of the style base, which is persistent on the nut.

 Taxon concept: Flora of NSW 4 (1993)

 APNI* Provides a link to the Australian Plant Name Index (hosted by the Australian National Botanic Gardens) for comprehensive bibliographic data

 ***The AVH map option provides a detailed interactive Australia wide distribution map drawn from collections held by all major Australian herbaria participating in the Australian Virtual Herbarium project.